 However, no road bikes made before 1979, and only a handful made before 1990, fit into more than the first of the four categories mentioned previously.
 That is, most vintage streetbikes have resistor plugs or caps only as a concession to the worldwide concern for the protection of radio communications.
 They do not have electronics onboard that are sensitive to either RFI or backfeed, and there are of course no computers to worry about.
-It is not unusual therefore for restorers and modifiers of these older machines to convert their ignition systems to non-resistor specification.
+It is not unusual therefore for restorers and modifiers of these older machines to convert their ignition systems to complete non-resistor specification.
 The benefit of doing so is two-fold.
 First, there is obviously one less thing to go wrong.
-Ignition secondary resistors are usually carbon-based, and therefore deteriorate rather quickly.
+Ignition secondary resistors are usually carbon-based, and therefore deteriorate steadily.
 Eliminating the resistors in these systems simply eliminates them as a maintenance item.
 Second, removing the secondary resistance often increases potential ignition coil output, because it frees up more of the coilís voltage reserve to be applied to the spark plug.
 The real-world gain is the ability to use a larger spark plug gap, with the attendant increase in combustion efficiency that is often realized as quicker starts, smoother idle, and better throttle response Ė most of the same things high output coils offer, but without their cost.

 Resistive Ignitions on Automotive vs. Powersports Systems

 But, beware of thinking automotive when servicing or modifying one of these older bikes.
 Cars and motorcycles are thought by many people to be very similar in technology, but in many ways they are not.
 The two industries have traditionally taken very different approaches to many areas of design and manufacture, and spark suppression is just one example.
 We have already examined the fact that motorcycle manufacturers (Harley excepted, as with other things) put the resistors on the ends of the spark plug wires.
 That is, inside the plug caps.
 They have also always used plain stranded metal wire (stainless steel in Asian motorcycles).
 That is, good old-fashioned electrically conductive stuff.
 Car makers on the other hand add the resistor, not in the plug cap, but in the wire, by making the wire itself resistive, i.e. "suppressive."
 (Sounds like a dictatorial regime, doesn't it?)
 The wire is not really wire at all, but a mixture of carbon and fibreglas.
 It is therefore very resistive.
 Unfortunately, it is also, due to the materials from which it is made, very subject to deterioration and very difficult to make good electrical connections with.
-This is why the car world replaces spark plug wires very frequently.
+This is why the car world replaces spark plug wires frequently.

 Aftermarket Spark Plug Wires